johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-us.md

 title: About us
 bgImage: /img/bg-about-us.jpg
 ingress: >-

-  We are an ideal organization which goal is to make life a little better for the street children in Ziguinchor, a city in southern Senegal.
+  We are an non-profit organization which goal is to make life a little better for the street children in Ziguinchor, a city in southern Senegal.
 ---
 # About Us